tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

    - Follow the sequence of criteria in the `hasExpectedResponse` property of the `Specification`, returning the first matching `Response` for the first matched criterion.
    - Handle EXTERNAL_PREREQUISITES_NOT_MET as an exception raised from an invocation of an external resource, and return that response immediately when such an exception is raised.
    - **Evaluate internal prerequisites first**
-     - Evaluate `bdq:Empty` and `bdq:NotEmpty` consistently (with utility functions).
+     - Evaluate `bdqval:Empty` and `bdqval:NotEmpty` consistently (with utility functions).
-     - Implement `bdq:Empty` consistently.
+     - Implement `bdqval:Empty` consistently.
 See [Example Implementation of a Function to Assess Empty](#222-example-implementation-of-a-function-to-assess-empty-non-normative).
-     - If the `Specification` states that an `Information Element` being `bdq:Empty` prevents evaluation, return:
+     - If the `Specification` states that an `Information Element` being `bdqval:Empty` prevents evaluation, return:
        - `Response.status` = `INTERNAL_PREREQUISITES_NOT_MET`
        - `Response.result` omitted / null
-       - `Response.comment` containing a `bdq:NotEmpty` explanation
+       - `Response.comment` containing a `bdqval:NotEmpty` explanation
    - **Handle external prerequisites and parameter support separately**
      - If a `Parameter` value is not supplied, substitute the default value.
-     - If the Test depends on an external resource (e.g., a `bdq:sourceAuthority`) and that resource is unavailable at runtime, return:
+     - If the Test depends on an external resource (e.g., a `bdqval:sourceAuthority`) and that resource is unavailable at runtime, return:
        - `Response.status` = `EXTERNAL_PREREQUISITES_NOT_MET`
        - `Response.result` omitted / null
-       - `Response.comment` containing a `bdq:NotEmpty` explanation
+       - `Response.comment` containing a `bdqval:NotEmpty` explanation
      - If an unsupported non-default `Parameter` value is supplied, implementations must not use `Response.status` = `EXTERNAL_PREREQUISITES_NOT_MET` to report “unsupported parameter value”.
 See: [3.6, Parameterized Tests: default behavior and unsupported values](#36-parameterized-tests-default-behavior-and-unsupported-values-normative).
    - **Run the core validation and return a conforming Response**
      - Apply the Test’s stated criterion (e.g., exact match, interpretation rules, range checks) exactly as described in the `Specification`, and avoid undocumented preprocessing.
      - When evaluation succeeds, return:
        - `Response.status` = `RUN_HAS_RESULT`
        - `Response.result` = `COMPLIANT` or `NOT_COMPLIANT`
-       - `Response.comment` containing a `bdq:NotEmpty` explanation
+       - `Response.comment` containing a `bdqval:NotEmpty` explanation
      - If a non-default `Parameter` value was used, `Response.comment` should include the `Parameter` name and the non-default value (see Section 6.1.2, “Identifying non-default `Parameter` values in `Response.comment` (normative)”).

 ### 6.5.3 Checklist for Implementing an Amendment Test (non-normative)

 1. **Setup for Consistency**
-   - Implement utility functions or methods to evaluate `bdq:Empty` and `bdq:NotEmpty` consistently.
+   - Implement utility functions or methods to evaluate `bdqval:Empty` and `bdqval:NotEmpty` consistently.
 See: [2.2 The Concept of EMPTY in the BDQ Standard”](#22-the-concept-of-empty-in-the-bdq-standard-normative).
    - Define a standard `Response` object or structure with `Response.status`, `Response.result`, and `Response.comment` properties, and use that object or structure for the output from Test implementations.
 See: [Section 4.1 Structure of Response (normative)](../../guide/bdqtest/index.md#41-structure-of-response-normative) in the [BDQ Tests Guide](../../guide/bdqtest/index.md).

 1. **Confirm the required inputs and intended outputs**